-- 1. prohibits state agencies from entering, without the attorney general's or governor's approval, certain settlement agreements that prohibit an employee from working while requiring that the employee continue to be paid; - 2. specifies a process for determining when a foundation that supports a state agency must reimburse the agency for the services of state employees; - 3. makes several changes related to the Auditors of Public Accounts' (APA) involvement in audits conducted by other state agencies; - 4. removes a requirement for the comptroller to be part of an annual audit that APA must conduct on the treasurer's books and accounts (§ 3); and - 5. requires a quasi-public agency to submit the required annual report with certain agency administrative and financial information to the governor and APA within six months after its fiscal year ends (current law does not set a specific deadline) (§ 7).
+- 1. prohibits state agencies from entering certain settlement agreements that prohibit an employee from working while requiring that the employee continue to be paid, but also specifies certain circumstances when this is allowed; - 2. specifies a process for determining when a foundation that supports a state agency must reimburse the agency for the services of state employees; - 3. makes several changes related to the Auditors of Public Accounts' (APA) involvement in audits conducted by other state agencies; - 4. removes a requirement for the comptroller to be part of an annual audit that APA must conduct on the treasurer's books and accounts (§ 3); and - 5. requires a quasi-public agency to submit the required annual report with certain agency administrative and financial information to the governor and APA within six months after its fiscal year ends (current law does not set a specific deadline) (§ 7).